 If none of this works, then it's probably not your router.

-Restart Your iPhone/iPad to Fix iPhone WiFi Dropping Out
+Way 2.
+Restart Your iPhone/iPad to Fix iPhone WiFi Dropping out

 Next, you can try restarting your device and seeing if this helps.
 Follow these steps: